 The team of the Fish Art Center uses creativity in ways to colour and inspire everyday reality.
 Representing only a handful of artists, it also aims to build bridges with international creative talent and galleries with a true passion for art.
 Represented artist Huang Mingchun established red, yellow and green as the primary colours of light, bringing up different mixtures of blue straight on the canvas; two of his paintings, The Return of Grace and Come On!, have been purchased by the National Taiwan Museum of Fine Arts.
 Lin Chiahung’s unsmiling children paintings, on the other hand, have won great acclaim (plus an entry to the museum’s collections), by inviting us to see, with their gloomy eyes, ‘Beneath the Aloofness’.

-Initially focusing on modern and contemporary art by Taiwanese and Chinese artists, Galerie Grand Siècle has concentrated, in time, on Taiwanese contemporary work, with an emphasis on new media.
+Initially focusing on modern art, Galerie Grand Siècle has concentrated, in time, on Taiwanese contemporary work, with an emphasis on new media.
 Taking its artists to fairs from Barcelona to Miami and Cologne, it has had a consistent international presence for years.
 As a result, young photographers like Ting Ting Cheng, whose work revolves around the concept of foreignness and life in the margins, have found their way into international acclaim, as well as a place in several private collections.